Simple-Press/simple-press/README.md

 ## Development History
 Most of the development of the plugin is archived in an off-line SVN repository.
-Issues were tracked in a MANTIS issue tracker - you can view a comprehensive issue history prior to Version 6.0.6 [here](https://simplepress.mantishub.io)
+Issues prior to version 6.0.6 is also archived in an off-line zipfile.